 "When a car sits for 10 hours or 12 hours overnight, it's going to be the same temperature [as the ambient air], and the wind chill doesn't really affect the car.
 People feel wind chill, but ultimately a car is only going to reach the same temperature as the air around it and not get any colder," he said.

-The real trick to starting an engine when the thermometer is below zero is to have a well-maintained car.
+The real trick to starting an engine when the thermometer is below zero, apart from a heated garage, is to have a well-maintained car.

 Among other recommendations that AAA lists for winter driving are: